QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 $\mu_t$ must be constant over time is time consistent (see
 $\mu^{CR}$ and $\theta^{CR}$ in the above graphs).

-### Meaning of Time Inconsistency
+### Implausibility of Ramsey Plan

 In settings in which governments actually choose sequentially, many economists regard a time inconsistent plan as implausible because of the incentives to deviate that are presented  along the plan.

-A way to summarize this *defect* in a Ramsey plan is to say that it is not credible because there  endure incentives for policymakers to deviate from it.
+A way to state  this reaction   is to say that a Ramsey plan is not credible because there persist incentives for policymakers to deviate from it.

 For that reason, the Markov perfect equilibrium concept attracts many economists.